sarwary/NotesApp/README.md

 # NotesApp
-This project includes CRUD operations for not taking app using .NET Web API
+This project includes CRUD operations for note taking app using .NET Web API

 This solution includes three project to improve scalability and seperatoin of concerns: